SixLabors/ImageSharp/README.md

 ## Questions

 - Do you have questions?
-We are happy to help!
-Simply purchase a [Commercial License](https://sixlabors.com/pricing) for developer support.
-Please do not open issues for questions or misuse our [Discussions Forum](https://github.com/SixLabors/ImageSharp/discussions).
+Please [join our Discussions Forum](https://github.com/SixLabors/ImageSharp/discussions/categories/q-a).
+Do not open issues for questions.
 - For feature ideas please [join our Discussions Forum](https://github.com/SixLabors/ImageSharp/discussions/categories/ideas) and we'll be happy to discuss.
 - Please read our [Contribution Guide](https://github.com/SixLabors/ImageSharp/blob/main/.github/CONTRIBUTING.md) before opening issues or pull requests!